Longarm Review: Story, Cast, Rating & Final Verdict

 Quick Verdict: Hit or Flop?

 Is Longarm (1988) worth watching?
-According to our cinematic analysis, the film stands as a AVERAGE with a verified audience rating of 4.5/10.
+According to our cinematic analysis, the film stands as a ABOVE AVERAGE with a verified audience rating of 6.0/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Western.

 Story & Plot Summary: Longarm

-Quick Plot Summary: Released in 1988, Longarm is a Western film directed by Virgil W. Vogel.
+Quick Plot Summary: Released in 1988, Longarm is a Western film directed by Virgil W. Vogel, written by David Chisholm.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving John Terlesky.
+It provides a scannable look at the movie's central conflict involving John Terlesky as Deputy US Marshal Custis Long.

 Ending Explained: Longarm

-The final moments of Longarm reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Longarm reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Longarm?